Chief Keef: Early years, Finally Rich, and subsequent mixtapes (2011–2013)

 Chief Keef started rapping in 2008 and released his debut mixtape, UF Overload, in 2009.
 In 2011, he first attracted local attention from Chicago's South Side community with his mixtapes, The Glory Road and Bang.
 In December, he was arrested for firing a gun from his car in Chicago's Washington Park neighborhood; he was placed under house arrest at his grandmother's residence for 30 days, followed by another 30 days of home confinement.
 While under house arrest, he posted several videos to his YouTube account, forerunners to Chicago's hip hop subgenre, drill.

 Chief Keef met Japanese immigrant producer, DJ Kenn, through his uncle.
 DJ Kenn worked with Chief Keef on many of his earliest songs, and was involved with the 'Glory Boys Entertainment' (GBE) collective.

 Keef's song "I Don't Like" became a hit in Chicago.
 A local party promoter called it "the perfect Chicago song because 'niggas just hate everything out here'".
 It caught Kanye West's attention, and he remixed the song with rappers Pusha T, Jadakiss and Big Sean.
 As a result, Keef "suddenly shot up out of obscurity".

 In the summer of 2012, Chief Keef was the subject of a bidding war among record labels wishing to sign him, including Young Jeezy's CTE World.
 While 2012 proved to be a relatively quiet year in terms of his musical output, Chief Keef began the year by signing with Interscope Records.
 In a separate deal, he was promised his own label imprint, Glory Boyz Entertainment (GBE).
 The deal was worth $6,000,000 over a three album layout, with an additional $440,000 advance to establish GBE.

 The deal gave Interscope the right to pull out of the contract if Chief Keef's debut album Finally Rich, released on December 18, 2012, had failed to sell 250,000 copies by December 2013.
 Featured guests on the album include rappers: 50 Cent, Wiz Khalifa, Young Jeezy, Rick Ross and his fellow Glory Boyz member Lil Reese.
 In May 2013 he signed with 1017 Brick Squad Records.

 Chief Keef is featured on "Hold My Liquor", the fifth track on Kanye West's album, Yeezus, released on June 18, 2013.
 Keef's contributions to the track were praised by musician Lou Reed who said, "'Hold My Liquor' is just heartbreaking, and particularly coming from where it's coming from – listen to that incredibly poignant hook from a tough guy like Chief Keef, wow."

 On his 18th birthday, August 15, 2013, Chief Keef celebrated by releasing the mixtape Bang, Pt.
 2. It was highly anticipated as the first project following his debut album, but received a mixed to negative critical response.
-On October 12, 2013, another mixtape, Almighty Sosa, was released.
+On October 12, 2013, another mixtape, Almighty So, was released.
 Like Bang, Pt.
-2, Almighty Sosa also received mixed to negative critical reviews.
+2, Almighty So also received mixed to negative critical reviews.
 After serving his October 2013 jail term (see § Legal issues), he began working on his second studio album and a biopic.